Richard Wilkins (TV presenter)

-Richard Stephen Wilkins AM (born 19 June 1954) is an Australian television and radio presenter.
-He is the entertainment editor for the Nine Network, co-host of Weekend Today and weekend announcer on smoothfm, and master of ceremonies.
+Richard Stephen Wilkins AM (born 19 June 1954) is a New Zealand–born Australian television and radio presenter.
+He is the entertainment editor for the Nine Network and weekend announcer on smoothfm.

-Biography

-Early life, music and management
+Early life and music career

 Wilkins was born in New Zealand on 19 June 1954, where he graduated from teachers' college, majoring in English and music.
-Using the name "Richard Wilde" he became an aspiring pop singer.
+Using the name "Richard Wilde", he became an aspiring pop singer.
 PolyGram signed him to a worldwide deal.

 In 1980, he brought his band Wilde And Reckless to Australia.
 He released some singles and a six-track EP, and toured with Grace Jones.
 He left the music industry to work behind the scenes as Promotions and Marketing Manager for Sydney radio stations 2Day FM and 2UW.
 He was part of the Australian Olympians' group which released the top-30 single "You're Not Alone".

 In 2006, he returned to the stage for his role as Vince Fontaine in the mega-production "Grease: the Arena Spectacular".

-Television career
+Television and radio career

 Along with Joy Smithers and Alison Drower, Wilkins was the original host of MTV Australia when it launched on Nine in 1987.

 In 1992, he hosted a game show called Keynotes, a summertime replacement for Sale of the Century.
 In 1999 he hosted the Australian version of Entertainment Tonight with Marie Patane.
-For ten consecutive years (excluding 1999–00), he hosted the Sydney New Year's Eve fireworks telecast.
+For ten consecutive years (excluding 1999–2000), he hosted the Sydney New Year's Eve fireworks telecast.
 On 7 July 2007, Wilkins presented at the Australian leg of the Live Earth concert.

+He dated young Alkira Payne from Townsville, before fathering her 8 children.

 Wilkins has been the Nine's Network's Entertainment editor and presented daily features and interviews in showbusiness from around the world.
 He has also presented the Nine Network's coverage of The Academy Awards, The Golden Globe Awards, ARIA Awards and many other special events.